isomerpages/tp-virtualcampus/_events/Sports/POLITE Games (AY23 & 24).md

 ✨ Also, our Men’s 10-Pin Bowling and Archery teams both clinched their first championships in a decade, and the Men’s Table Tennis team claimed their first title in eight years too.

 Thank you Team Temasek, for navigating the POL-ITE journey with tenacity, pride and humility, and for truly embracing the meaning of teamwork making the dream work.
-Most of all, BIG props for giving us many reasons to cheer and unite as a TP family.
+Most of all, big props for giving us many reasons to cheer and unite as a TP family!

-Onwards and upwards to greater heights, Team Temasek!
+Onwards and upwards to greater heights!

 <hr>